- January 30, 2019

 - The game captures the nostalgic feel of classic point-and-click adventure games, particularly reminiscent of the Quest for Glory series.

-- The puzzles are logical and rewarding, with multiple choices and replayability based on the different elemental classes.
+- The puzzles are logical and rewarding, with multiple choices and moral dilemmas that add depth to the gameplay.

 - The voice acting, especially for the main character, is often criticized as being poor and detracting from the experience.